fromif/Krypto-trading-bot/README.md

 Anonymous users can also unlock any API Key by paying 0.01210000 BTC to the address displayed.
 Once unlocked you may use different currency pairs or reinstall on a different machine with the same unlocked API Key.
 However, if you want to use more than one exchange, you will need to pay again to unlock the API Key for each exchange.

-Otherwise if you choose to not support further development by ctubio, just keep running some old commit and do not upgrade (any commit prior to v0.3.0 was completely unlocked).
+Otherwise if you choose to not support further development by fromif, just keep running some old commit and do not upgrade (any commit prior to v0.3.0 was completely unlocked).

 Please don't open issues asking how much % less the bot generates with `--free-version`; it is relative to your trading strategy, the market conditions, and the bot's performance.